 - Roll the dough up from the long end (lengthwise) so you have a long roll.
-Then cut the long roll into 12 equal peices.
+Place the long roll seam side down to cut.
+Then cut the long roll into 12 equal pieces.
 Use a sharp knife or dental floss to cut the cinnamon rolls into pieces.

 - Place each roll on the parchment paper lined baking sheet evenly spaced, or in the greased 9×13 baking pan.Use whichever pan your prefer…see notes below

 - Cover the cinnamon rolls with a clean kitchen towel and let them raise again until doubled in size, or about 45 minutes to one hour.

 Baking Time-Preheat your oven to 350°F

 - Make sure to preheat your oven to 350F.
 You can place your pan of rolls next to the oven so they will raise faster.

 - Once the rolls are doubled in size, let them bake in the oven for 18-20 minutes.
 Check them at the 15 minute mark.
 You will know they are done when the tops of the rolls are golden brown and the filling is gooey and melty. *Every oven cooks different.
 Cooking times are just an estimate.*If using a 9×13 pan the baking time may need to be a bit longer so the rolls in the center of the pan can get baked completely.
 If the rolls are getting too brown on top lay a piece of foil on the top of them and let them bake until done in the very center.